UlyssesZh/UlyssesZh.github.io/_posts/2023-01-18-hair-growth.md

 ---
-title: 'This is what will happen after you get a haircut'
+title: This is what will happen after you get a haircut
 date: 2023-01-18 12:11:41 -0800
 categories:
   - math
 tags:
   - calculus
   - probability
   - pde
 layout: post
+excerpt: >
-excerpt: 'Denote the length distribution of one''s hair to be $f(l,t)$, where $l$ is hair length, and $t$ is time.
+  Denote the length distribution of one's hair to be $f(l,t)$, where $l$ is hair length, and $t$ is time.
   Considering that each hair may be lost naturally from time to time (there is a probability of $\lambda\,\mathrm dt$ for each hair to be lost within time range from $t$ to $t+\mathrm dt$) and then restart growing from zero length, how will the length distribution of hair evolve with time?
-It turns out that we may model it with a first-order PDE.'
+  It turns out that we may model it with a first-order PDE.
 ---

 Denote the length distribution of one's hair to be $f(l,t)$.